DEL20 in 2019: more exciting experiments that harness the power of innovation to boost business success

 Improving the quality of master data through AI at Ardo

 Ardo, a processor of high-quality frozen vegetables, herbs and fruit, was looking for a solution to increase the efficiency of the master data creation process and at the same time, improve the product data quality.
 Together with delaware, they explored the possibilities of artificial intelligence in improving master data management.

 Based on historical data, delaware experts built algorithms that determine how to fill out characteristics of new products, as fast as possible.
 The tool fills in product data fields automatically: when an employee fills in field A, the system suggests which field should be completed next – and takes over from the employee.
 The result is impressive: a reduction from 18 to 4 clicks to complete product data input.
 It’s still a proof of concept: Ardo currently uses it as an advanced search in its product database, but not yet for product creation.

 BekaertDeslee wants to know what customers really want

 BekaertDeslee wants the mattress fabrics and covers that they manufacture to perfectly meet their customers’ needs.
 They came up with the idea to let customers transmit their requirements in an easy standardized digital way, enabling their designers to understand exactly what each customer wants.

 A flawless user experience – with a minimum number of navigation steps – was a must to make the requesting tool a success.
-In close collaboration with the BekaertDeslee team, our experts developed a basic prototype that was tested at the Interzum Fair in May.
+In close collaboration with the BekaertDeslee team, our experts developed a basic prototype with low-code RAD that was tested at the Interzum Fair in May.
 Based on customer feedback, they adapted the concept and launched a new prototype that BekaertDeslee is currently trialing.

 Inspired by these stories? delaware wants to innovate with you too!
 Share your ideas with your delaware account.